PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   Shape-family edge-Pad passthroughs, integer-linear Resize casts, and rank-three Resize adapters no longer assign layout fields directly.
 This fixes observed pre-pass staleness without adding an eager ModelIR-wide synchronization.
+- `LoweringContext.add_operator()` increments a differential consumer count for every emitted input occurrence. `remove_operator()` decrements those counts and removes only producer entries owned by the removed object.
+The inverse Transpose helper uses the authoritative ONNX count when present; otherwise it adds the pending inverse use to the current synthetic IR count.
+An exclusive pair is still elided, while a synthetic side consumer keeps its producer.
+  This replaces the only direct op-builder deletion and adds no partial-graph scan.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.